-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 General

 Infrastructure Asset Management

 The Region maintains a comprehensive asset inventory and tagging management system that is essential in documenting, maintaining and effectively managing a complex and widespread water and wastewater infrastructure.
 The Region views all projects impacting on such infrastructure must, whether by addition, deletion or modification, properly and fully conform to the Region’s asset inventory and tagging standards that include providing and entering required asset data into the Computerized Maintenance Management System (“CMMS”).